Lossfelt/KillTheRoyals/GAME_RULES.md

 3. Armor **increases the royal's health** by the card's value
    - Example: King (13) + 3♠ armor = **16 total health**
 4. You **cannot** make a royal invincible (armor limit applies)
+  - Highest payload is 10+10, so royal + armor cannot exceed 20

 ### Armor in Combat